-^{}We would like to thank seminar participants at the NBER summer institute 2009, the WPEG 2009 conference, Bocconi University, European University Institute, University of Bologna, Timbergen Institute, Utrecht University.
+^{} We would like to thank seminar participants at the CEPR Public Policy meeting 2010, the NBER Summer Institute 2009, the WPEG 2009 conference, Bocconi University, European University Institute, LSE, MIT, Royal Holloway, Timbergen Institute, University of Bologna, Utrecht University.
 We are also grateful to the Labor Court of Milan for making the data available to us.
-Email: andrea.ichino@unibo.it; decio.coviello@gmail.com; nicola@nicolapersico.com